projectdiscovery/nuclei/README.md

-   -debug                     show all requests and responses -debug-req                 show all sent requests -debug-resp                show all received responses -proxy string              URL of the proxy server -proxy-file string         path to file containing a list of proxy server URLs -trace-log string          file to write sent requests trace log -version                   show nuclei version
+   -debug                     show all requests and responses -debug-req                 show all sent requests -debug-resp                show all received responses -proxy string              list of proxy server (file or comma separated) -trace-log string          file to write sent requests trace log -version                   show nuclei version
    -tv, -templates-version    shows the version of the installed nuclei-templates